adamaviv/ic220-s19/units/unit_04.md

 set by toggling the asserting the S or R input, respectively.

-We can describe these cases using a *next state* table, which considers the prior state of the circuit when consider the current state of the circuit.
+We can describe these cases using a *next state* table, which considers the prior state of the circuit when considering the current state of the circuit.
 For example, the S-R latch has three valid inputs for (S,R): (0,0), (1,0), and (0,1) and two states of output (1,0) or (0,1).
-Since the two output states or inversions, we can just focus on `Q` either having state 1 or 0.
+Since the two output states are inversions, we can just focus on `Q` either having state 1 or 0.
 The circuit is undefined at (1,1), leading to a race condition.

-Consider the valid input states and possible output states, we can view this a state machine.
+Consider the valid input states and possible output states, we can view this as a state machine.
 Given an input state, what is the output state.

 * On input (S,R) = (1,0): the circuit's state Q is set to asserted, 1